Fast and Quasideterministic Single Ion Source from a Dipole-Blockaded Atomic Ensemble

-The protocol underlying the envisioned ion source is based on a two-step process: At first, a tightly focussed laser beam that is resonant with the transition to a high-lying Rydberg state is irradiated onto an ensemble of ground state atoms.
+The protocol underlying the envisioned ion source is based on a two-step process: At first, a tightly focused laser beam that is resonant with the transition to a high-lying Rydberg state is irradiated onto an ensemble of ground state atoms.
 The use of Rydberg states ensures that at most one ion is created in the subsequent step, which consists of an electric field pulse ionizing the Rydberg atom.
-The reason for the excitation of only a single atom is the dipole-blockade \cite{jaksch00,lukin01,urban09,gaetan09,dudin12} which is a consequence of strong and long-range dispersive forces acting among atoms in Rydberg states.
-These lead to energy level shifts that prevent the laser-excitation of many-body states containing more than one Rydberg excitation, c.f.\ Fig.\ \ref{fig:setup}(a).
-An experimental setup realizing the above scheme is sketched in Fig.\ \ref{fig:setup}(b).
-Here, an ensemble of ultra-cold atoms is prepared between two electrodes.
-The lasers exciting Rydberg atoms are focused such that the overlap of the beams creates an \emph{excitation volume} with a characteristic size that is smaller than the blockade radius $R_{\rm b}$.
-In a steady state MOT this can for instance be achieved by using a three-step excitation scheme \cite{carr12}.
-The application of a small electric field results in the field ionization of the excited atom and the resulting ion and its concomitant electron are ejected from the ensemble in opposite directions as shown in the figure.
-The lighter electron can then be detected to `herald' the creation of the ion.
+The reason for the excitation of only a single atom is the dipole blockade \cite{jaksch00,lukin01,urban09,gaetan09,dudin12} which is a consequence of strong and long-range dispersive forces acting among atoms in Rydberg states.
+These lead to energy level shifts that prevent the laser excitation of many-body states containing more than one Rydberg excitation, cf.\ Fig.\ \ref{fig:setup}(a).
+An experimental setup depicting the above scheme is sketched in Fig.\ \ref{fig:setup}(b).
+Here, an ensemble of ultracold atoms is prepared between two electrodes.
+The excitation lasers are focused such that the overlap of the beams creates an \emph{excitation volume} with a characteristic size that is smaller than the blockade radius $R_{\rm b}$.
+In a steady state MOT, this can, for instance be achieved by using a three-step excitation scheme \cite{carr12} thereby avoiding avalanche ionization resulting from excitation over an extended region \cite{robe13}.
+We assume that the Rabi frequency is uniform over the excitation region, which can be achieved using flattop beams \cite{reet08}.
+The application of a small electric field results in the field ionization of the excited atom and the resulting ion and its concomitant electron are ejected from the ensemble in opposite directions as shown in the Fig.~1 (b).
+The lighter electron can then be detected to "herald" the creation of the ion.